 Listen to This Article:

-It helps to know exactly what education and opportunity each path can offer.
-To guide your decision-making, let’s take a look at the difference between an associate degree and a diploma from culinary school.
+To guide your decision-making about the education and opportunity each path can offer, let’s take a look at the difference between an associate degree and a diploma from Auguste Escoffier School of Culinary Arts.

-What’s the Difference Between an Associate Degree and a Diploma?
+What’s the Difference Between a Culinary Associate Degree and a Diploma?

 At Escoffier, students can earn both a diploma and degree, on ground campuses or 100% online.
 Whether on-campus or online, both programs include a hands-on industry externship.
 Let’s take a closer look at the differences in diplomas and degrees within the culinary field.